enricllagostera/p5.beholder/README.md

 ## Features

-With this library, you can use the functions of the Beholder library through the `p5beholder` object.
+With this library, you can use the functions of the Beholder detection system through the `p5beholder` object.
 It takes care of updating automatically, and initialization happens at in the `setup()` of your sketch.

-Some features are:
+Some features are listed below.
+The demos linked use the Aruco marker with id 0 shown at the bottom of the list.
+You can print it on a piece of paper or show it on a phone screen to try the demos out.

 1. **Marker presence to keyboard events.** See [demo](https://enricllagostera.github.io/p5.beholder/demos/02_marker_presence_to_keyboard/)
 2. **Marker presence to mouse click.** See [demo](https://enricllagostera.github.io/p5.beholder/demos/03_marker_presence_to_mouse_click/).